back I. startStart - International goInhalt goTitel-Index goPumucklfans next

 Persian Version of Pumuckl: Voroojak vor

 At youtube a sample of a Persian dubbed episode of the TV-series from the eighties could be found (search for Voroojak).
 The opening credits of the series differ from the original german version.
 They are made of short sequences that were taken out of different episodes instead of pictures of the roofs of the city of Munich.
 The episode seems to be dubbed very well and Pumuckl aka Voroojak has got an astonishing calm and soft voice compared to other versions where it often sounds a little bit to shrill or squeaky.
 It seems like the complete sound of the series was newly arranged along with the dubbing.
 This also comprises a new soundtrack (sounds like renaissance music) and different funny sounds when Pumuckl/Voroojak gets visible or invisible.
+According to information contributed by a user of the forum of tv-kult.com sequences in which beer is drunk were omitted or dubbed as if it were apple juice.

 Israeli version of Pumuckl: Pumiki - פומיקי vor

-It could have been expected, that there exists an Israeli Version of the Pumuckl TV-series as the production company, Infafilm, has relations to Israel.
+It could have been expected that there exists an Israeli Version of the Pumuckl TV-series as the production company, Infafilm, has relations to Israel.
 Indeed, there seems to exist a version of the TV-series dubbed in Hebrew.
 The Israeli Name of Pumuckl is Pumiki and the series was broadcasted in the 1980ies on TV station Arutz 1.
 The Opener could be found on YouTube - search for פומיקי.
 It comprises a Hebrew version of the same theme song that could be heard in the German TV-series.

 Pumuckl in Georgian: Pumukel - პუმუკელ vor